 - "The Tinderbox" is another fairy tale with a damsel in distress who must be rescued by the handsome hero.

-- In "The Grateful Beasts"", the princess gets locked in the tower for complaining about her father's Impossible Tasks.
+- In "The Grateful Beasts," the princess gets locked in the tower for complaining about her father's Impossible Tasks.
 This means she isn't there when the hero summons all the wolves in the land — and it turns out they are hungry.